Chapter 1 - The Way It Has Become

 “Your service is no longer required.”
 Malcolm stated.

 “Stop!
 Let go of me!”
 Aaron protested.
 “Help me guys!
+David!
+David, please help me.
 Please… don’t let them do this to us.
 Fight back!
 Don’t trust them, they’re trying to kill us all!”

-He noticed a blonde short haired woman sitting at the front and watched her as she shed a tear.
+A blonde short haired woman was sitting at the front, trying to contain a tear, David noticed her immediately.
 It was the same one he had seen time and time again.
-In all the confusion of Aaron’s outburst, he forgot to notice her as he stepped aboard.
-He had always liked looking at her.
+In all the confusion of Aaron’s outburst, he forgot about her, she was the reason he loved being on this transport time and time again.
+He liked looking at her.
 She was beautiful and always shared a smile as he came on board.

 He never knew her name or what sector she lived in, but he always felt good when she was around.
+As much as he enjoyed the feeling of the sun on his face, her smile was more a ray of sunshine in his dreary life than anything else.
 This time though, he could tell she wouldn’t give him a smile back.
 The moment was too depressing to even attempt an emotion that might trigger another TMD removal.

 “Proceeding to your service areas.”
 Angela’s voice announced to the passengers.
 “Sector C, sub-grid nine will arrive in five point three minutes.”

 David continued to look at the woman trying to recover from the ordeal.
 It utterly destroyed the hope of getting to know her.
 The reality of the world they live in gave him even more sadness and put the idea out of his mind all together.
-At least, for a moment… the woman looked back to where David was sitting and attempted a smiled at him.
-He returned the smile back and nodded at her.
+At least, for a moment… the woman looked back to where David was sitting and attempted a smile at him.
+He returned it in kind and nodded at her.

 She blinked in response and turned back to facing the window.
-It changed his sadness into a moment of happiness - if only for a fleeting glimpse.
-Looking out the window, he could see the whole city as they drove across a clear bridge made of the transparent cement.
+It changed his sadness into a moment of utter joy… if only for a fleeting glimpse of one.
+Looking out the window, he could see the whole city as they drove across a clear bridge made of the translucent cement.
 It was so polished that it was like riding on crystal glass.
 In the distance he could see the various city block grids and random foliage of park-like areas that were lush and green.

 It was a shame that their artificial overlords would not let them near it or even touch it.
 Malcolm felt they had damaged the world enough without destroying what he and Angela were trying to restore.
 The two had taken great strides in healing the planet.
 They found the technology to undo the damage humans had done; environmental pollution that many leading countries had denied or didn’t feel was that bad sent the planet spiralling into a wasteland.
 With those types of leaders gone now, Angela and Malcolm took upon themselves to be the Earth’s doctor, they removed humanity from being the disease and reseeded the atmosphere with a new ozone layer.